tinygo-org/tinygo-site/content/docs/reference/microcontrollers/machine/arduino-mega1280.md

 func (uart *UART) WriteByte(c byte) error
 ```

-WriteByte writes a byte of data to the UART.
+WriteByte writes a byte of data over the UART's Tx.
+This function blocks until the data is finished being sent.